conormol/til/CSS/Position Selector.md

 ```

 ## Relative
-The elemt is in a position relative to its dewfault value using offset properties.
+The element is in a position relative to its dewfault value using offset properties.
 This has no effect if no offset values are in place.
 ```
 position: relative;
 ```